jaseemabid/blog/hire.md

 1. But if that startup is trying to formally verify software or write the most high performing TCP stack, I'd be very interested in talking to them.

-1. I don't believe in most crypto currencies in its current form.
+1. I don't believe in most crypto-currencies or blockchains in its current form.

 1. I prefer to work in an office, I've not been very productive working remotely in the past.